root-project/root/documentation/users-guide/ALittleC++.md

 root[] my_objptr->Solve();
 ```

-CINT no longer knows what `my_objptr` is.
+Cling no longer knows what `my_objptr` is.
 This is a great example of a
 memory leak; the heap object exists but we have lost our way to access
 it.
 In general, this is not a problem.
 If any object will outlive the
 compound statement in which it was created then a more permanent
 pointer will point to it, which frequently is part of another heap
 object.
 See Resetting the Interpreter Environment in the chapter
-"CINT the C++ Interpreter".
+"Cling the C++ Interpreter".